jeriscc/design-system/README.md

 TODO:
 - I don't understand why the global css is injected when everything is not wrapped in ThemeProvider.
-- Build out functional theme provider which can be used in website.
-[Styled-system](https://jxnblk.com/styled-system/getting-started)
 - Write out all compoenents
-- Write out storybook for those components
 - Test out functionality of theme provider by exporting basic theme colors.

 LONGTERM GOALS: